Central Asian migrants face xenophobic backlash in Russia after Moscow terror attack | KRDO

 Generally, they’ve occupied the jobs that many Russians feel are beneath them, such as taxi drivers, truck drivers or supermarket workers.
 The money they send back in the form of remittances has been an important driver of growth in their home countries.

 But many now feel under threat.
-A well-respected lawyer and migrant activist, Valentina Chupik, told CNN that calls from migrants in Russia asking for legal assistance had skyrocketed from 20 per day to over 3,200 in the last week, and that “those numbers are changing with every passing minute.”
+A well-respected lawyer and migrant activist, Valentina Chupik, told CNN that calls from migrants in Russia asking for legal assistance had skyrocketed from 150 per day before the attack to over 6,000 in total as of Saturday, and that “those numbers are changing with every passing minute.”

 “The police are trying to pretend that they are actively fighting ethnic crime and preventing terrorist attacks.
 Actually, they’re robbing migrants.
 I have dozens of complaints about migrants being stopped by police, and (the police) have stolen whatever they liked,” she said.